-What do Schlumberger NV (NYSE:SLBC), Target Corp.
+What do Schlumberger NV (NYSE:SLBD), Target Corp.
 (NYSE:TGTC), AT&T Inc. (NYSE:TC), Wells Fargo & Co.
 (NYSE:WFCC), The Hershey Co.
-(NYSE:HSYD), Hormel Foods Corp.
-(NYSE:HRLB) and Dr Pepper Snapple Group Inc. (NYSE:DPSB) have in common?
+(NYSE:HSYC), Hormel Foods Corp.
+(NYSE:HRLC) and Dr Pepper Snapple Group Inc. Stock not found DPS have in common?
 According to CNBC, these stocks could be big winners once Republican-led tax reform becomes law.

 Related: THE ROLE OF SHARE BUYBACKS